n1nj4sec/pupy/README.md

 ## Dependencies
 rpyc (https://github.com/tomerfiliba/rpyc)
 pefile
+yaml (only needed if using scramblesuit transport)

 ##Roadmap and ideas
 Some ideas without any priority order
-- support for https proxy
+- [X] ~~ make the PE memory execution works interactively ~~
+- [X] ~~handle tty in interactive shell~~
+- [X] ~~exfiltration through obfsproxy obfuscated network stream ?~~
+- [X] ~~webcam snapshots~~
-- bind payloads instead of reverse
+- [ ] bind payloads instead of reverse
+- [ ] make the python compiled C extension load from memory on linux
+- [ ] make the migrate modules works on linux
-- add offline options to payloads like enable/disable certificate checking, embed offline modules (persistence, keylogger, ...), etc...
+- [ ] add offline options to payloads like enable/disable certificate checking, embed offline modules (persistence, keylogger, ...), etc...
-- integrate scapy in the windows dll :D (that would be fun)
+- [ ] integrate scapy in the windows dll :D (that would be fun)
+- [ ] then make some network attack/sniffing tools modules using scapy
-- work on stealthiness and modules under unix systems
+- [ ] work on stealthiness under unix systems
-- mic recording
+- [ ] mic recording
-- socks5 udp support
+- [ ] socks5 udp support
-- remote port forwarding
+- [ ] remote port forwarding
-- perhaps write some documentation
+- [ ] add a wiki and write some documentation
+- [ ] split the README into the wiki
-- The backdoor factory ?
+- [ ] The backdoor factory ?
-- Impacket ?
+- [ ] Impacket ?
-- exfiltration through obfsproxy obfuscated network stream ?
+- [ ] support for https proxy
+- [ ] HTTP transport
+- [ ] UDP transport
+- [ ] DNS transport
+- [ ] ICMP transport
+- [ ] bypass UAC module
+- [ ] privilege elevation module
 - ...
 - any cool idea ?

 ## FAQ
 > Does the server works on windows ?

-Yes but it has not really been tested and it may be unstable
+Pupy server works best on linux. the server on windows has not been really tested and there is probably a lot of bugs.
+I try my best to code in a portable way but it don't always find the time to fix everything.
+If you find the courage to patch non portable code, I will gladly accept push requests ! :)

 > I can't install it how does it work ?

-pip install rpyc
+Use pip to install all the dependencies

 > hey c4n y0u add a DDOS module plzz?

 No.